Robust Discrimination between Long-Range Dependence and a Change in Mean: Abstract

 \section{Abstract}

 In this paper we introduce a robust to outliers Wilcoxon change-point testing procedure, for distinguishing between short-range dependent time series with a change in mean at unknown time and stationary long-range dependent time series.
 We establish the asymptotic distribution of the test statistic under the null hypothesis for $L_1$ near epoch dependent processes and show its consistency under the alternative.
-The Wilcoxon-type testing procedure similarly as the CUSUM-type testing procedure of Berkes, Horv{\'a}th, Kokoszka and Shao (2006), requires estimation of the location of a possible change-point, and then using pre- and post-break subsamples to discriminate between short and long-range dependence.
+The Wilcoxon-type testing procedure similarly as the CUSUM-type testing procedure (of Berkes I., Horv{\'a}th L., Kokoszka P. and Shao Q. 2006.
+Ann.
+Statist.
+34:1140-1165), requires estimation of the location of a possible change-point, and then using pre- and post-break subsamples to discriminate between short and long-range dependence.
 A simulation study examines the empirical size and power of the Wilcoxon-type testing procedure in standard cases and with disturbances by outliers.
 It shows that in standard cases the Wilcoxon-type testing procedure behaves equally well as the CUSUM-type testing procedure but outperforms it in presence of outliers.
+We also apply both testing procedure to hydrologic data.
 KEYWORDS: Wilcoxon change-point test statistic; change-point; near epoch dependence; long-range dependence